nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Adding existing event to a new person: `add`

-Adds a new person to the address book and adds existing event to this person.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ ev/EVENTINDEX`

-* Add the existing event to a new person in the address book
-* The event index refers to the index number shown in the displayed event list.
-* The event index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `listevent` followed by `add n/Benny Leo p/88889999 e/benny@email.com a/Blk 11 Pear Street 99 ev/2`
-adds the 2nd event in the event list to the new person added in the address book
-* `add n/Alex Yeoh p/89028392 e/alex@email.com a/Blk 142 Apple Street 23 ev/1` adds 1st event to the new person
-added in the address book

 ### Listing all events : `listevent`